 Why would you want a TMPS?

-Save up to 15% on fuel by having correctly inflated tyres.
+Correctly inflate your tyres to save up to 15% on fuel.
 If you are doing a lot of driving or touring around Australia, you can see how valuable this information is.

 Extend the Life of your tyres